Missing northern California mother found safe

 An iPhone, a pair of earbuds and a few strands of what was believed to be her hair were the only leads into her possible whereabouts in days after Papini went missing on November 2.

-The sheriff's department was to hold a news conference on the case later Thursday.
+The sheriff's department held a news conference on the case Thursday, providing additional information on how Papini was found.

+Shasta County Sheriff Tom Bosenko said Papini flagged down traffic along a roadway in Yolo County, California.

+Bosenko said Papini freed herself from restraints before catching the attention of a motorist on the roadway.

 Neighbors told authorities Papini was last seen in the mid- to late-morning or early afternoon of November 2, Shasta County Sheriff Tom Bosenko told HLN shortly after her disappearance.